 If you add more than one cloud, you will be asked to choose where to place the other Duple Folder(s):

-Select an emplacement that suits you the best and continue with the process.
+Select a location that suits you best and continue with the process.

 You can create and connect to as many private clouds as you want.
 Just use the